Controversial Grammy wins — and how they’ve aged - NewsBreak

 New Vaudeville Band beats out rock legends

 New Vaudeville Band, the 1960s novelty pop band, won Best Contemporary Rock & Roll Recording for their song “Winchester Cathedral” in 1967.
-They beat out “Monday, Monday” by The Mamas & the Papas, “Eleanor Rigby” by The Beatles, and “Good Vibrations” by The Beach Boys — all of which are considered classics today.Taylor Hawkins, drummer for the Foo Fighters, dead at 50
+They beat out “Monday, Monday” by The Mamas & the Papas, “Eleanor Rigby” by The Beatles, and “Good Vibrations” by The Beach Boys — all of which are considered classics today.Want a 420 license plate?
+You can bid on one soon

 José Feliciano wins Best New Artist